 The architect had a problem with the designer, but the designer had 60 years of experience and knew just how to handle the architect!

 Dick wanted the house to look a certain way.
 He wanted a long walkway up to the double doors that opened into our home.
+Those double doors were not just an entrance, but also a metaphorical door representing the boundaries and emotional entrances we set in our relationships and home.
 The architect said with snark, “The long walkway will look like a bowling alley!”
 Dick was not a bit taken aback or insulted but in his gentlemanly manner differed.
 Dick won.
 Dick was right.
 None of us sitting around the table interfered in their conversation.
 So, there was no confrontation.

 Trusting Your Team

 Dick ultimately became our designer architect and I refer to our home as, “This is the home that Dick built.”
 At this time, my Ultimate Concierge and I could have had mixed feelings about who was right and who was wrong.
-Obviously, we did not want the walkway up to our home to look like a bowling alley but we both trusted Dick over the architect, Ultimately, the architect did what Dick asked him to do!
+We had to decide who to trust with the design, and we both chose Dick over the architect.
+Obviously, we did not want the walkway up to our home to look like a bowling alley but we both trusted Dick over the architect.
+Ultimately, the architect did what Dick asked him to do!

 After we moved into our home the architect came over to see the bowling alley!
 “He was right!
 It doesn’t look like a bowling alley!”
+What happened was that we focused on the truth of our feelings about the design, rather than just the facts, which helped us avoid conflict.
 The architect knew he was a very good technician but not a great designer.
 The point of this vignette: My husband and I agreed to let Dick take over the design of our home and let the architect build it.

 The Landscaper

 Another problem was, our landscaper.
 Dick wanted us to plant ficus trees in front of our home.
 A long wall of very tall ficus trees.
 One day outside our finished home, the landscaper screamed at me, in front of the contractor and my Ultimate Concierge, “I am not going to plant your f-ing Ficus trees!”
-Needless to say, he was asked to apologize and leave our property.
-I ran into him several years later and he apologized and explained to me what was going on in his life at that time and we parted friends.
+Needless to say, he was asked to apologize and leave our property, which helped break the cycle of conflict before it escalated further.
+I ran into him several years ago and he apologized and explained to me what was going on in his life at that time and we parted friends.

 We Thought Of Each Other’s Needs

 My Ultimate Concierge and I were thinking of one another’s needs.
 I knew there were times he did not care to go shopping with me and Dick, but he went and enjoyed the process because he saw my delight.
+We also chose to spend time together on certain tasks, which helped us stay connected and share responsibilities.
 I did not want him to purchase the land we ultimately bought but I knew my husband wanted to live on the golf course we belonged to.
-We were able to appreciate each other’s needs
+We were able to appreciate each other’s needs.

-We communicated, we listened, and did not interrupt.
+We communicated, and we made sure to take time to talk openly about our needs and feelings.
+We listened, and did not interrupt.
+Practicing active listening allowed us to better understand each other and avoid misunderstandings.
 I know there were times he wanted to interrupt and he knew there were times I wanted to interrupt but we held back until the other stopped talking.
 That was hard, at times.

 We Never Blamed

 For example, before I was satisfied with our landscape I hired three different landscapers!
 I told you about the first one.
 The second one totally disappointed me.
 He did the work while we were in Chicago.
 Bad move on my part.
+When things went wrong, I tried not to focus on whose fault it was, but it was hard not to feel frustrated, especially when I felt like the only person responsible for fixing everything.
+Sometimes, being selfish or feeling like you’re carrying all the burden can make these situations even more difficult.
+There was just so much stuff that came up during the landscaping process—unexpected issues, disappointments, and emotional ups and downs.
 One day a friend of ours, Arthur, rode by on his golf cart and yelled as he passed, “That new large rock you added to your back yard looks like a meteor dropped out of the sky!”
 I did laugh because I found his comment hysterical but I was crying on the inside.
 The third landscaper was the charm.

 My Personal Advice